Trator7/ExchangeRateConverter/README.md

 If there is no rate in a specific date the previous closest one will be returned.

+# Public classes
+* ExchangeRateTool (static class)
+* ExchangeRate

 # Basic configuration
 There are some static fields that can be modified to determine where to save rates file data and how many days should check before an error is raised when a determined date does not have rate data.

-DataDirectory: Determine the folder where the file data will be stored.
+ExchangeRateTool.DataDirectory: Determine the folder where the file data will be stored.
 Default: "../DefaultExchangeRateConverter".
-DataFileName: Determine the data file name.
+ExchangeRateTool.DataFileName: Determine the data file name.
 Default: "ExchangeRateData.json".
-DataFilePath: combination of previous fields, you can directly update this field with full path and the other ones will be updated accordingly.
+ExchangeRateTool.DataFilePath: combination of previous fields, you can directly update this field with full path and the other ones will be updated accordingly.

 # Public methods to retrieve data

+# ExchangeRateTool Static Class
+Static class with main methods to retrieve and use exchange rates.

-## GetCurrencyRates
+## ExchangeRateTool.GetCurrencyRates
 ### Description
 Return a dictionary with all available rates for specific currencies
 ### Input arguments